zapier/zapier-platform-cli/README.md

 ```

 ### Using standard HTTP middleware

+TODO: standard HTTP middleware is not yet a thing. let's not document stuff that doesn't exist yet. put it on the wishlist.

 If you need to process all HTTP requests in a certain way, you may be able to use one of utility HTTP middleware functions, by putting them in your app definition: